enigmatry/entry-angular-building-blocks/projects/entry-components/dialog/README.md

 # Entry Dialog

 Enables working with built-in (alert and confirm) and custom dialogs.
-Supports dialog configuration on module level.
+Supports dialog configuration on application level.

 ## Imports